 - Adam Westing: David Hasselhoff as a super-swimming lifeguard.
 "I'm David Hasselhoff!"

-- All for Nothing: After SpongeBob spends most of the movie looking for the crown and bringing it back to Neptune in the end, Plankton simply backs this up with a King-Sized bucket helmet for Neptune.
+- All for Nothing: After SpongeBob and Patrick spend most of the movie looking for the crown and bringing it back to Neptune in the end, Plankton simply backs this up with a King-Sized bucket helmet for Neptune.

 - Always a Bigger Fish: